Slovenia Self Guided Biking

 You will start in Bled, a cute little town on the shore of a beautiful glacial lake.
 Characterized by its unique island church protruding from this immense body of water, backed by the towering Karavanke Alps, and the castle perched high on a cliff standing guard over the town, Bled is one of Slovenia’s most popular tourist attractions.
 Take some time on your first day to visit the island church by boat and hike up to the Mala Osojnica viewpoint at the western side of the lake.
 You won’t regret it.

-Today you’ll ride to Slovenia’s Baroque and Modernist capital: Ljubljana.
-Here you can take a short ride up to the mighty Ljubljana Castle, perched on a hill overlooking the old town.
-From its tower you get a commanding view of Ljubljana’s heart and soul, and the alpine mountains you have just cycled from.
-As the sun goes down you can choose between relaxing with a drink in the many outdoor bars/cafes beside the Ljubljanica River, or take an evening stroll or riverboat ride.
+Flatlands, an easy biking trip.
+Once settled into your hotel, you will visit the historic old town of Ljubljana and marvel at the ornate, old-world architecture and lovely “fin de siecle” mansions.
+Then it’s a short walk or ride up to the mighty Ljubljana Castle, perched high on a hill and standing guard over the old town and city center.
+From its tower you get a commanding view of Ljubljana’s heart and soul.
+As the sun goes down you can choose between relaxing with a drink in the many outdoor bars/cafes beside the Ljubljanica River, or take an evening stroll, enjoying the lights and vibrant sounds of the city and its charismatic people.
+Or perhaps do both!

-Today will start with a visit to the beautiful Postojna caves, the most extensive cave system in Slovenia.
-You’ll walk through a world of large and colorful stalactites and stalagmites, and see the unique “human fish”.
-Then head to the impenetrable fortress of Predjama Castle, in a crevasse halfway up a 123-metre cliff-face.
-Once home to a cunning knight, Erasmus kept a whole army at bay by utilizing the caves underneath the castle to sneak out for supplies.
+Hilly, one long descend afterward.
+So far nearly 30 million tourists have visited this stunningly beautiful underground Postojna cave formation, carved deep into the heart of the limestone hills.
+This is the most extensive cave system in Slovenia, covering a total of 21 kilometers.
+The 1½ hour tour will take you through a fairy tale world full of large and colorful stalactites and stalagmites, not forgetting the unique “human fish”, a mysterious creature that lives in dark pools inside the caves.
+You can also take a short detour to the impenetrable fortress of Predjama castle, wedged tight into a crevasse halfway up a 123-meter cliff-face protruding dramatically into the surrounding basin.
+Here lived a vivacious and daring knight.
+Erasmus kept a whole army at bay by utilizing the secret of the Predjama Caves to sneak out for supplies, which included freshly picked cherries which he used to throw at his adversaries to taunt them.
 Take the tour and learn how Erasmus met his untimely demise in less than poetic circumstances, as he was literally caught with his pants down.

-First stop is at the lovely botanical garden in Sežana, then cycle on to the stud farm of Lipica, where you can visit these beautiful thoroughbred Lipizzaner horses whose glistening white coats and gentle, graceful dancing have made them famous worldwide.
-Take a tour in a traditional carriage, and visit them up close in their stables.
+Rolling terrain with flat sections.
+First stop is perhaps at the botanical garden in Sežana, then it’s on to the stud farm of Lipica, where you can visit these beautiful thoroughbred Lipizaner horses whose glistening white coats and gentle, graceful dancing have earned them a worldwide reputation.
+The history of the Lipica horses is closely linked to the Vienna riding school.
+Take a tour in a traditional carriage, watch them perform and visit them close up in their stables.
 This will be a day to remember.
-If you have time for a couple of side trips, you can also visit the unusual but very interesting “War Museum” set in a Venetian tower.
+If you have the time for a couple of side-trips, you can also visit the unusual but very interesting “War Museum” set in the village tower of Lokev

 Day 9: DIVAČA – MUGGIA, 38 km, 4* hotel